EligibleDev/learning_typescript/README.md

 # Lesson 5

 When we declare a variable it is set to any by default. or we can also explicitly set `: any` to the variable.
 But its not a good practice since the point of using typescript is to prevent this behavior.

+# Lesson 6

+When defining functions we have to use the type `Function`.
+Now, the reason its capitalized is cause the word `function` is a keyword in javascript. just like `String`. that's why, to prevent collision typescript uses `Function`, `string` etc.

+To make an optional parameter we have to use `?:` instead of just `:` before setting the type.

+We can also set a default value of a parameter by using `=` after it.
+Tho its a javascript feature I really forgot about it and thought worth mentioning.

+By default js returns `undefined` if we don't return anything ourself.
+But ts returns `void` by default.

+Typescript can also predict what will the type of the return of the function will be based on the operations we do inside the function.